davidyaha/graphql-redis-subscriptions/README.md

 ## Creating the Redis Client

-But for any production usage, it is recommended to send a redis client from outside.
+For production usage, it is recommended to send a redis client from the using code.

 ```javascript
 import { RedisPubSub } from 'graphql-redis-subscriptions';